 Dairy Council Sports Nutrition Award

-Kathryn Stewart from Bushmills is the worthy recipient of The Dairy Council for Northern Ireland ‘Sports Nutrition Award’ which is given to the Ulster University student who receives the highest mark in their MSc in Sport and Exercise Nutrition.
+Justin Kelly from Lisnaskea is the worthy recipient of The Dairy Council for Northern Ireland ‘Sports Nutrition Award’ which is given to the Ulster University student who receives the highest mark in their MSc in Sports and Exercise Nutrition.

-MSc Course Director at Ulster University, Dr Andrea McNeilly added:
+MSc Course Director at Ulster University, Dr Angela Carlin added:

-“We are delighted to be working with the School of Sport and through this award wish to encourage excellence in both research and the education of the sports and exercise nutritionists of tomorrow.
-I would like to congratulate Kathryn and look forward to seeing the next batch of talented students coming through the course in 2018.”
+“We are delighted to be working with the School of Sport and through this award wish to encourage excellence in research and in the education of the sports and exercise nutritionists of tomorrow.
+I would like to congratulate Justin and look forward to seeing the next batch of talented students coming through the course in 2019.”

 The Award is part of the Dairy Council’s ‘Milk It’ programme which aims to communicate the importance of good nutrition for sports and a healthy, active lifestlye, including the potential role of milk.